I watched an NBA game at MSG: Knicks vs Pistons

 Sometimes it’s a cheerleader’s show.
 Other times, fans engage in various games.
 There will also be moments where a Knicks T-shirt will be thrown to the crowd.
 And what is for sure is that the show never finishes.

 In every break, something will take place on the court, and there’s always something to look forward to.
-It’s part of the entertainment package that live NBA games offer to the people attending.
-Indeed, NBA games are full-time shows: the game started at 19:30 and finished a minute or two before 22:30.
+It’s part of the entertainment package that live NBA games offer to fans.
+Indeed, NBA games are full-time shows: the game started at 7:30 p.m. and finished a minute or two before 10:30 p.m.

 That said, I entered Madison Square Garden around 18:30 and was out a quarter to eleven.
-It was a four-hour experience, the majority of which was dedicated to the game.
+It was a four-hour experience, with the majority of the time dedicated to the game.
 The big screens presented various stats and offered instant replays, while the timeout shows on the court were really fun to watch.

 The Knicks vs Pistons NBA game itself

 As I’ve written earlier, and despite the chant, defense is not the most important part of the game.
-Both teams’ players didn’t have the best night of their careers, and this resulted in a relatively low score for an NBA game.
+Neither team’s players had their best night of the season, resulting in a relatively low score for an NBA game.

-The game was tight from early on, and neither of the teams was able to build momentum.
+The game was tight from the start, and neither team was able to build momentum.
 This, of course, meant more tension for the fans, and the game had lots of agony until the last second.
 Despite Brunson’s efforts (at some point he seemed to be playing alone against the Pistons), Cunningham had played a great game, scoring 13 out of his 24 points in the last quarter.
 Ausar Thompson’s exceptional performance, paired with Cunningham’s moral, led the Pistons to an away win with 103-106.

 The Detroit Pistons’ win shocked the MSG crowd.
 This win meant that the series would be continued in Detroit for Game 6 (for the history, Knicks won the away game a few days later, and they qualified for the next playoff round against the Boston Celtics).